Oct. 18, 2024

 FOOTPRINT

 Industrial convection drying generally requires long drying chambers to balance heating the product evenly without burning, and adequate time for water evaporation.
-In addition to the chamber, an external heat source (like gas burners, electric elements, or steam), and air handling systems for infeed and exhaust air (which scale with chamber size) are required.
-The high efficiency of energy transfer of microwaves enables a smaller chamber size and overall dryer dimensions, requiring minimal air handling and a generator to produce electromagnetic waves for drying.
+In addition to the chamber, it requires an external heat source (like gas burners, electric elements, or steam), and air handling systems for infeed and exhaust air (which scale with chamber size).
+Microwaves’ highly efficient energy transfer allows for a smaller chamber size and overall dryer dimensions.
+As a result, microwave systems require minimal air handling and a generator to produce electromagnetic waves for drying.

 ENERGY EFFICIENCY